frhl/call_chets/README.md

 This step calls compound heterozygous, homozygous, heterozygous, and cis variants.
 Variants are grouped by gene and list samples with at least one alternate allele.
 You can repeat this step based on the `--map` argument.

 ```
+./call_chets
+   --geno trio.phased_sites.txt.gz
-./call_chets --geno trio.phased_sites.txt.gz --map gene_map.txt > test/trio.result.txt
+   --map gene_map.txt > test/trio.result.txt
 ```

 **Step 3: Create VCF**
-Here, you'll convert the results into a VCF file with additive encoding.
-Genes with variants on one haplotype will be encoded as '1', while those on both haplotypes will be '2'.
-To only consider compound heterozygous and homozygous calls, use the `--mode recessive` argument.
+Here, you'll convert the results into a VCF file with additive or recessive encoding.
+Genes with variants on either the paternal or maternal haplotype  will be encoded with a dosage of 1, while genes with variants on both haplotypes will be encoded as a dosage of 2.
+Use `--mode recessive` to only keep sites with both haplotypes affected.
 ```
+./encode_vcf
+  --input trio.result.txt
+  --samples test/samples.txt
+  --mode additive
-./encode_vcf --input trio.result.txt --samples test/samples.txt --mode additive | bgzip > trio.result.vcf.gz && bcftools index trio.result.vcf.gz
+  --min-ac 1 | bgzip > trio.result.vcf.gz
 ```
-Remember, if combining multiple chromosomes, ensure they're in the correct order.
-Otherwise, tools like plink/bcftools might return errors during downstream processes.

 ### Mapping file